openSUSE/news-o-o/_posts/2011-02-27-opensuse-weekly-news-issue-164-is-out.markdown

 During the installation process, all the dependencies will be added, which mostly are needed to build the kernel modules.
 Expect around 200MB to dowload.

 Then the installer will build the module for your installed kernel.
-And if there™s a kernel update, the script will automagically detect that, and will rebuild the module for the new kernel installed.
-(So if you find that your workstation is slow on reboot just press the esc key to see the details ¦ )
+And if thereâ€™s a kernel update, the script will automagically detect that, and will rebuild the module for the new kernel installed.
+(So if you find that your workstation is slow on reboot just press the esc key to see the details â€¦ )

 **Preparing xorg to use fglrx **